 Hanoi Children's Hospital has just received an emergency case of a male child who drank mosquito repellent essential oil.

-According to Dr. Phi Van Cong, Intensive Care Unit, Hanoi Children's Hospital, the 15-month-old boy was transferred from a lower level in a state of severe respiratory failure, had to be intubated, put on a ventilator and receive immediate intensive treatment.
+According to Dr. Phi Van Cong, Intensive Care Department, Hanoi Children's Hospital, the 15-month-old boy was transferred from a lower level in a state of severe respiratory failure, had to be intubated, put on a ventilator and receive immediate intensive treatment.

 Previously, the child drank mosquito repellent essential oil solution.
 Through research, this essential oil is very popular, extracted from herbs but the solvent contains some chemicals that are dangerous to human health when inhaled or ingested.